Alvin Kamara: 2020 season

 The day before the season opener, Kamara signed a five-year contract extension worth $75 million.

 During the season-opener against the Buccaneers, Kamara had a rushing and a receiving touchdown during the 34–23 victory.
 In the next game against the Las Vegas Raiders on Monday Night Football, he had 174 scrimmage yards (79 rushing, 95 receiving) and two rushing touchdowns including the first ever touchdown scored in Allegiant Stadium and the first ever NFL touchdown scored in Las Vegas during the 34–24 road loss.
 The following week on Sunday Night Football against the Packers, Kamara finished with 58 rushing yards, 139 receiving yards, and two total touchdowns in the 37–30 loss.

 During Week 7 against the Panthers, Kamara finished with 148 scrimmage yards in the 27–24 victory.
 In the next game against the Bears, he had 163 scrimmage yards during the 26–23 overtime road victory.
 Two weeks later against the San Francisco 49ers, Kamara had 98 scrimmage yards, two rushing touchdowns, and a receiving touchdown in the 27–13 victory.

 On Christmas Day, Kamara rushed for 155 yards in a 52–33 victory over the Vikings and tied the NFL record of six rushing touchdowns in a single game.
-Kamara was named NFC Offensive Player of the Week due to his spectacular performance.
+Kamara was named NFC Offensive Player of the Week for his historic performance.
 Kamara was forced to miss Week 17 against the Panthers due to being placed on the reserve/COVID-19 list on January 1, 2021.

 Kamara finished the regular season with 187 carries for 932 yards and 16 touchdowns to go along with 83 receptions for 756 yards and five touchdowns.
 His 16 rushing touchdowns tied him with Dalvin Cook for second-most in the NFL, trailing only Derrick Henry's 17 touchdowns.
 Kamara's 21 total touchdowns led the NFL.
 He became the first player in NFL history to record at least 500 rushing yards and 500 receiving yards in each of his first four seasons.
 Kamara earned votes for Associated Press Offensive Player of the Year, but finished sixth.
 He made his fourth Pro Bowl for his achievements in the 2020 season.

 Kamara was activated from the COVID-19 list on January 9, 2021.
 In the Wild Card Round against the Bears, Kamara rushed for 99 yards and a touchdown and caught two passes for 17 yards during the 21–9 victory.
 During the Divisional Round against the Buccaneers, he recorded 105 scrimmage yards during the 30–20 loss.
 Kamara was ranked 14th by his fellow players on the NFL Top 100 Players of 2021.